-The Internal Audit function supports the BoD in identifying the strategies and guidelines on internal control and risk management, ensuring they are appropriate and valid over time and provides the BoD with analysis, appraisals, recommendations and information concerning the activities reviewed; it also carries out assurance and advisory activities for the benefit of the BoD, the Senior Management (ExCo) and other departments.
+The Internal Audit function supports the BoD in identifying the strategies and guidelines on internal control and risk management, ensuring they are appropriate and valid over time and provides the BoD with analysis, appraisals, recommendations and information concerning the activities reviewed.
+The Internal Audit function also carries out assurance and advisory activities for the benefit of the BoD, the ExCo and other departments.